Anand-kumar-63/Node-project/readme.md

 <!------------------------------------------LEC 20------------------------------------->
-{difference between json and js object add express.json middleware make your signup api dynamic post data from the client}
+{difference between json and js object add express.json middleware make your signup api dynamic post data from the client create a delete user api get user api post user api difference between patch and put create a update user Api using emial id instead of userid read mongoose documentation for model methods what is option argument in model.findByIdAndUpadate

+}
 # passing dynamic data to the API
 - go to post then in request section go in body >> raw data>> json
 - we are sending the dynamic data to our server in json format >> our server cannot read it so you need a middle ware to read that data and convert it into js object and send it to the databse..